jarecoo/practice/notes.md

 - “The cause of irritation - or our notion that something is bad - that comes from us, from our labels or our expectations.
 Just as easily, we can change those labels; we can change our entitlement and decide to accept and love what’s happening around us.”
 The Daily Stoic, p.
 89
 - “People seek retreats for themselves in the country, by the sea, or in the mountains.
 You are very much in the habit of yearning for those same things.
 But this is entirely the trait of a base person, when you can, at any moment, find such a retreat in yourself.
 For nowhere can you find a more peaceful and less busy retreat than in your own soul - especially if on close inspection it is filled with ease.” -Marcus Aurelius, Meditations, 4.3.1; The Daily Stoic, p.91
 - “We can find a retreat at any time by looking inward.
 We can sit with our eyes closed and feel our breath go in and out.
 We can turn on some music and tune out the world.
 We can turn off technology or shut off those rampant thoughts in our head.
 That will provide peace.
 Nothing else.”
 The Daily Stoic, p.91
+- The law of attraction, or in motorcycle terms, object fixation, is what causes outlook to heavily influence outcome.
+When you fixate and focus on something, you subconsciously gravitate to that thing.
+Focus on the bad and you’ll live the bad.
+Focus on the good and you’ll live the good.

 ### Live in the Present Moment
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.”